HDFGroup/vol-log-based/README.md

-## Log-based VOL - an HDF5 VOL Plugin for storing datasets in a log-based layout
+## Log-layout based VOL - an HDF5 VOL Plugin for storing datasets in a log-based layout

 This software repository contains source codes implementing an [HDF5](https://www.hdfgroup.org) Virtual Object Layer